JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 [//]: # (title: Updating multiplatform projects with Android apps to use AGP 9)
 <show-structure for="chapter,procedure" depth="3"/>

-With AGP 9, the Kotlin Multiplatform Gradle plugin stops being compatible with the `com.android.application` and the `com.android.library` plugins.
+When used along with Android Gradly Plugin 9 or newer, the Kotlin Multiplatform Gradle plugin stops being compatible with the `com.android.application` and the `com.android.library` plugins.

 To update your project:
 * If your Android entry point is currently implemented in a shared code module,